ninouille64210/sirius-alma-2016/spring/instructions.md

   - mvn clean verify -f alma-server/pom.xml -e
 ```

+Modify also the pom.xml in order to change the version number from 1.0.0 to 1.0.0-SNAPSHOT.

 The **student A** should then create a commit in a new branch named "DOCKER_BUILD", push it to his/her Git repository and submit a pull requets to the main Git repository.

 #### Student C